miftajuneidi2008/ai-resume-generator/README.md

 ```

 ### 3. Environment Setup
 Create a `.env.local` file in the root directory and copy the following variables.
-You will need to fill in the values from your respective provider consoles.

 ```env
 # App Configuration